danielyxie/bitburner/doc/source/netscriptfunctions.rst

     when writing to a port.

     If the first argument is a string, then it specifies the name of a text file (.txt) and this function will write *data* to that text file.
 If the specified text file does not exist, then it will be created.
-The third argument *mode, defines how the data will be written to the text file.
+The third argument *mode*, defines how the data will be written to the text file.
 If *mode* is set to "w", then the data is written in "write" mode which means that it will overwrite all existing data on the text file.
 If *mode* is set to any other value then the data will be written in "append" mode which means that the data will be added at the end of the text file.